hschoenburg/hellochain/README.md

 query with `hccli status`

 TODO:
-Fix store so that keys are addresses and values are ARRAYS of greetings
+How to seed genesis account with coins so that they exist?